viju99/VJDriveClone/README-ReactJS.md

 - Hasura services - Hasura Auth APIs for Login and Signup
 - Custom services to support - File APIs on Hasura lets users upload and store files

+## What all does the app support
+- User can sign-up for a new account for the drive
+- User can upload files to the drive (currently supported file extensions - 'txt', 'pdf', 'png', 'jpg', 'jpeg', 'gif','docx','xlsx','pptx','md)
+- User can download the files to his local computer
+- To test the application, one can login using the username - "mars" and password "Aaaaaaaaa".
+You can browse through the folders and files and also upload or download to/from the file

 ## What does this come with?
 * React.js and P
   * Automatic reloading and bundling